GoldENDLESS/endless--defi---ux---optimizer/README.md

 ## Ownership & Integrity
 This project is an original work created for the Endless Ecosystem Creative Proposal Competition.
 All content and ideas are original and intended to benefit the Endless ecosystem.
+# Endless DeFi UX Optimizer

+An AI-assisted DeFi optimization and UX enhancement prototype built for the Endless Ecosystem Creative Proposal Competition.

+## Overview
+This project proposes an AI-powered DeFi experience layer on Endless that helps users make smarter DeFi decisions with reduced friction.

+The prototype demonstrates how Endless can integrate:
+- AI-assisted yield suggestions
+- Simplified DeFi UX flows
+- Modular integration with Endless Wallet and SDK

+## Problem
+DeFi users on emerging ecosystems often face:
+- Complex user interfaces
+- Poor guidance on swaps, yields, and risks
+- Fragmented DeFi tooling

+This reduces adoption and user confidence.

+## Solution
+Endless DeFi UX Optimizer introduces:
+- Smart AI hints during swaps and DeFi actions
+- UX flows designed for clarity and accessibility
+- A foundation for future AI + DeFi tooling on Endless

+## Status
+This is a functional proof-of-concept prototype submitted to the Endless Creative Proposal Competition.

+## Author
+Gold Daniels